XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ![NFTokenTaxon](img/nftokend.png "NFTokenTaxon")

-An issuer might issue several `NFToken` objects with the same `NFTokenTaxon`; to ensure that `NFToken` objects are spread across multiple pages, the `NFTokenTaxon` is scrambled using the fifth section, a dumb sequential number, as the seed for a random number generator.
+An issuer might issue several `NFToken` objects with the same `NFTokenTaxon`; to ensure that `NFToken` objects are spread across multiple pages, the `NFTokenTaxon` is scrambled using the fifth section, a sequential number, as the seed for a random number generator.
 The scrambled value is stored with the `NFToken`, but the unscrambled value is the actual NFTokenTaxon.

 ![Dumb Sequential](img/nftokene.png "Dumb Sequential")